Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 # You Might Not Need A useEffectAsync Hook

-### Or Alternatively: How To Use Async Functions In React

-There is numerous attempts at handling async programming in React.
+There are numerous attempts at handling async programming in React.
-Many of those attempts introduce a new hook that is named some version of `useAsync`, but creating a custom hook with dependencies has one big downside.
+Many of those attempts introduce a new hook named something along the lines of `useAsync`.
-The depency array is no longer statically verifiable by eslint.
+However, creating a custom hook with dependencies come with a significant drawback: the dependency array can no longer be statically verified by ESLint.

-This article describes how to work around that problem and how simple using async can be in React.
+This article describes how to overcome that problem and demonstrate how straightforward using async programming can be in React.

-The source code for the library used in this article can be found in this [Github repository](https://github.com/Krassnig/no-async-hook) and [NPM package](https://www.npmjs.com/package/no-async-hook).
+The source code for the code used in this article can be found in this [Github repository](https://github.com/Krassnig/no-async-hook) and [NPM package](https://www.npmjs.com/package/no-async-hook).

 ## Async

-The `Async` function allows you to write a normal async function and converts that async function into a function that `useEffect` can control.
+The `Async` function enables you to write a typical async functions.
+That function is passed to `Async` and then transformed into a function that can be used by `useEffect`.

 ```tsx
 import { Async } from "no-async-hook";